Luxury Accommodations on the North Island

-From the pre-dinner hors d’ oeuvres to the gourmet streamside picnics, the cuisine at Poronui is truly first class.
-Poronui celebrates the tradition of fine dining and their team of chefs focus on using the freshest local ingredients in their flavorful and innovative dishes.
-Each of the accommodation options enjoys their own private dining experiences, but the Wine Cellar and the Cabana are great dining options for groups.
+From the pre-dinner hors d’oeuvres to the gourmet streamside picnics, the cuisine at Poronui is truly first class.
+Poronui celebrates the tradition of fine dining and its team of chefs focuses on using the freshest local ingredients in their flavorful and innovative dishes.
+Each of the accommodation options enjoys its own private dining experiences, but the Wine Cellar and the Cabana are great dining options for groups.
 The Wine Cellar is located at The Stables and is a modern underground cellar capable of storing 10,000 bottles of award-winning wines.
 These wines are also available at all of the dining venues on Poronui and are a fantastic complement to the delectable cuisine served at each.

 Typical Length of Stay